Introduction

 Click the Edit link beside General.
 Enter a template name.
 Presuming that you are using one of the minidriver credentials that is supported by vSEC:CMS select Minidriver (Generic minidriver card) for Card type.

-Click the Manage button beside Check external permission.
-Click Add and enter a template name and click Add.
-Select the group (USAGroup as in this sample setup) that will be used from the available list and click Ok.
 You can perform a test at this stage to ensure that the configuration is correct.
 Click the Test button and for the first Get DN button select an Operator that is a member of the USAGroup and the second Get DN button select a user that is a member of the USAGroup and click Test.
 If the group permissions are valid a success dialog will appear.

 Click Save to close and save.

-Esure to enable the checkbox Check external permission and select the group permission for this card template from the drop-down list.
+Ensure to enable the checkbox Check external permission and select the group permission for this card template from the drop-down list.

 Click Ok to save the settings.